mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 ### An honest review at the AdminBikeList component
 (..more to come..)
 ### Getting rid of hardcoded values and configure our components from outside
-If you step back to our ```MVComponents.js``` you may notice that we almost our components js initializers take a second parameter ```options``` but we did not really used it.
+If you step back to our ```MVComponents.js``` you may notice that almost all the components js initializers take a second parameter ```options``` but we did not really used it.

-Ex. my beloved jquery datatables:
+Ex. my beloved jquery datatables...
 ```javascript
 this.JSDataTable = function (table, options) {
    if (!$.fn.dataTable.isDataTable(table)) {